loopbackio/loopback.io/pages/en/lb2/Relation-REST-API.md

 ---

 {% include important.html content="
-These endpoints are part of the [PersistedModel REST API](PersistedModel-REST-API.html), but are presented in a separate page for ease of reference." %}
+These endpoints are part of the [PersistedModel REST API](PersistedModel-REST-API.html), but are presented in a separate page for ease of reference.
+" %}

 ## Get related model instances